Olenderpj/UCCS_CS3300_Iteration-6/README.md

 3. Provide a <ins> **small**</ins> portion of your CSS Code and give an explanation of what the styling accomplishes.

-4. Provide a **minimum** of **3** references that helped you learn something or solve a problem.
+4. Provide **3** references that helped you learn something or solve a problem.

-5. If you chose to attempt the extra credit, put the associated code here.
+5. Write a short summary about what you have learned in this iteration and what skills you can take with you into future <br>
+classes/ the rest of your degree.